JamesCDonnelly/ThaumicRevelations/docs/Wardenic Upgrades.md

     * reduce Perditio vis cost by 10% per Armor piece
     * damage attacker by random value, which is based on Armor pieces number
     * increase incoming damage by random value, which is based on Armor pieces number
-    * 5% chance per Armor piece that the incoming damage will apply sticky Warp
+    * chance based on Armor pieces number that the incoming damage will apply sticky Warp
 * Terra:
     * reduce Terra vis cost by 10% per Armor piece
-    * reduce incoming damage by 10%
+    * reduce incoming damage, based on Armor pieces number
     * reduce speed per Armor piece
     * nullify Knockback (only when full set is being worn) - **WiP**